elemel/fungeoneer/docs/chapters/08/ledger-lines.md

 Peekers and pokers access a unified view of stack and inventory.
 They apply to the stack for an address of zero or higher, or the inventory for a negative address.
 Registers A through Z are mapped to address -1 through -26, respectively.

-Whenever you step onto a peeker tile, pop an argument `a` from the stack.
+Whenever you trigger a peeker tile, pop an argument `a` from the stack.
 Then get another number `b` from slot `a`.
 Finally, push `b` onto the stack.

-Whenever you step onto a poker tile, pop two arguments from the stack: first `b`, then `a`.
+Whenever you trigger a poker tile, pop two arguments from the stack: first `b`, then `a`.
 Set the number in slot `a` to `b`.

-Whenever you step onto an S-getter tile, get the stack size as a number, then push that number onto the stack.
+Whenever you trigger an S-getter tile, get the stack size as a number, then push that number onto the stack.
 For an S-setter tile, pop a number from the stack, then set the stack size to that number.

 After how many ticks do you leave the dungeon?